 If it’s too difficult to walk for 30 minutes at one time, do regular small bouts (10 minutes) 3 times per day and gradually build up to longer sessions.
 However, if your goal is to lose weight, you will need to do physical activity for longer than half-hour every day. you can still attain this by beginning with smaller bouts of activity throughout the day and increasing these as your fitness improves.

-Physical activity built into a daily lifestyle arrange is also one of the foremost effective ways to assist with weight loss and keep weight off once it’s lost.
+The physical activity built into a daily lifestyle arrange is also one of the foremost effective ways to assist with weight loss and keep weight off once it’s lost.

 Some suggestions to build walking into your daily routine include: